Introduction

 If you ever made a fortune teller/cootie catcher, you’ve done origami.

-My background is as a creative.
-I believe that everyone has capacity for creativity and play, and that origami is a perfect medium to access it.
-Whether you identify as a right-brain person, a left-brain person, a visual person, a kinesthetic person, a mathematically inclined person, etc., you can find a way to create through paper folding.
+I’m not a highly technical origami designer.
+I don’t yet have a deep understanding of the mathematic principles and techniques that elite origami designers use to expedite their design process or produce hyper-realistic, super-complex models.
+My background is in the arts.
+I believe everyone has a natural creative gift, and origami is a perfect medium to access it.
+Whether you identify as a right-brain person, a left-brain person, a visually oriented person, a kinesthetically oriented person, a mathematically inclined person, etc., you can find a way to create through paper folding.

-Click here to view the Challenges.
+And then, Click here to view the Challenges.

 Happy Folding!